 Sealed or taped seams are the best options if you want to be certain that you will remain safe from the elements.

 Read also: Gore-Tex vs Dermizax Fabric Technology: Which is Better?

 This is the part that makes the difference in terms of wear, as it ultimately determines how much you will sweat in your jacket.

 The breathability ratings for each are around 15.000 – 25.000 g/m2/24h for Gore-Tex and 12.000 – 15.000 for the H2No fabrics.

 As you can see, Gore-Tex is the most breathable out of the two, and so far only eVent fabrics have managed to outdo Gore-Tex in terms of breathability.

 Durability-wise, nothing beats Gore-Tex, because the ePTFE membrane is extremely resistant to abrasions, wear and tear.
 These fabrics are one of the few that will last for many years without any sign of damage.

-H2No are also very durable, but unfortunately they do not come close to Gore-Tex in this case.
+H2No is also very durable, but unfortunately, it does not come close to Gore-Tex in this case.

 As for wear, Gore-Tex jackets tend to be a bit stiff, due to the ePTFE, so they are not the most comfortable option available.

 This is where H2No fabrics perform better than Gore-Tex ones.